 Two of the three years of the program are designed primarily for the trainee to develop the clinical skills necessary for the practice of pediatric cardiology.
 Exposure to clinical and laboratory research techniques is included in the two core years to help develop a scholarly approach to patient care and to introduce the trainee to disciplines in which he or she may have a particular interest or ability.
 During these two years the trainee works in the pediatric cardiology clinic where approximately over 3500 pediatric cardiology patient visits take place yearly.
 Of these, more than 500 are new patients, assuring the trainee extensive experience in the assessment of patients with congenital or acquired heart disease and utilization of clinical examination in addition to radiography, electrocardiography, and echocardiography under direct supervision of the full-time faculty.
 Pediatric cardiology fellows will also participate in a regular continuity clinic experience during the 3-year training program.
 Each fellow will be responsible for evaluation and management of a panel of patients, with increasing levels of responsibility, designed to maintain a continuity relationship during the entire 3-year program.
-Time is devoted to the inpatient services at St. Marys Hospital where over 500 pediatric cardiology patients are admitted annually.
+Time is devoted to the inpatient services at Mayo Clinic Hospital, Saint Marys Campus, where over 500 pediatric cardiology patients are admitted annually.
 Approximately 400-500 congenital cardiac operations are performed yearly; 325 being "open heart" procedures.
 Approximately 325 cardiac catheterizations are performed each year upon patients with congenital heart disease; many of which are interventional procedures.
 Each trainee performs about 200 cardiac catheterizations, with increasing degrees of responsibility and the opportunity to be involved in interventional cases.
 With an annual congenital echo volume of over 4500 studies, the fellows will enjoy ample exposure to all aspects of congenital echocardiography, including transthoracic, transesophageal (including intraoperative) and fetal echocardiography.
 On average, a fellow completing the training program at Mayo will be involved in well over 500 echocardiograms.

 During the three-year program the trainee assumes increasing responsibility in care of patients and supervision of junior fellows, pediatric residents, and medical student clerks.
 The trainee is expected to complete one or more projects in clinical or cardiovascular laboratory research in collaboration with members of the faculty.
 Each trainee will have opportunity to provide training lectures for the pediatric residents and medical students, and will participate in the annual congenital echocardiography course at Mayo.